 Polytypic.
 Three subspecies occur in the Agreement Area.
 The nominate race breeds across Northern Eurasia from northern Scandinavia east to about 160°E, the westernmost populations wintering in Northwest Europe, the Mediterranean Basin, Northeast Africa (south to Ethiopia), the Caspian region and the Middle East.
 Some authors treat the birds breeding in Central Siberia (Taymyr Peninsula to Kolyma River) as a separate form centralis, but these birds closely resemble nominate alpina.
 C. a. schinzii breeds in southeastern Greenland, Iceland, Britain, Ireland and the Baltic region, and winters in Southwest Europe and Northwest Africa (southwestern France to Mauritania).
 C. a. arctica breeds in northeastern Greenland and appears to winter mainly in West Africa (Morocco to Mauritania).
-Five populations have been identified: (1) alpina breeding in Northwest Siberia and Northeast Europe, and wintering in Western Europe, the Black Sea and the Mediterranean south to Morocco; (2) alpina (including 'centralis') breeding in Central Siberia, and wintering in the Caspian region, Middle East and Northeast Africa; (3) schinzii breeding in southeastern Greenland and Iceland, and wintering mainly in Northwest and West Africa south to Senegal and Gambia; (4) schinzii breeding in the Baltic, Britain and Ireland, and wintering in Southwest Europe and Northwest Africa; and (5) arctica breeding in northeastern Greenland, and wintering in West Africa.
+Five populations have been identified: (1) alpina breeding in Northwest Siberia and Northeast Europe, and wintering in Central Siberia, and wintering in the Caspian region, Middle East and Northeast Africa; (3) schinzii breeding in southeastern Greenland and Iceland, and wintering mainly in Northwest and West Africa south to Senegal and Gambia; (4) schinzii breeding in the Baltic, Britain and Ireland, and wintering in Southwest Europe and Northwest Africa; and (5) arctica breeding in northeastern Greenland, and wintering in West Africa.

-- Northern Siberia/Europe & North Africa (alpina): 1,373,000 (WPE2). - Trends: Decreasing (WPE2). - Southwest Asia & Northeast Africa (wintering alpina): 150,000 (WPE2).

-- Iceland & Greenland (breeding - schinzii): 800,000 (WPE2).

-- Baltic, U.K. & Ireland (breeding - schinzii): 21,000 (WPE2).
-33,000-36,000 based on recent estimates of breeding populations.

-Trends: Unknown (WPE2).
-Decreasing (Gibbons et al., 1993; Tucker & Heath, 1994; Hagemeijer & Blair, 1997).

-- Greenland (breeding - arctica): 15,000 (WPE2).
-Trends: Stable (WPE2).
+- Northern Siberia/Europe & North Africa (alpina): 1,373,000 (WPE2). - Trends: Decreasing (WPE2). - Southwest Asia & Northeast Africa (wintering alpina): 150,000 (WPE2). - Trends: Unknown. - Iceland & Greenland (breeding - schinzii): 800,000 (WPE2). - Trends: Stable (WPE2). - Baltic, U.K. & Ireland (breeding schinzii): 21,000 (WPE2).
+33,000-36,000 based on recent estimates of breeding populations. - Trends: Unknown (WPE2).
+Decreasing (Gibbons et al., 1993; Tucker & Heath, 1994; Hagemeijer & Blair, 1997). - Greenland (breeding arctica): 15,000 (WPE2).